Bleach Green railway station

 Bleach Green (also known as Bleach Green Halt) is a former station operated by Northern Ireland Railways in the village of Whiteabbey, County Antrim, Northern Ireland.

-The station sat near the viaducts at the junction of the Belfast-Larne railway line and Belfast-Derry railway line, but only had platforms on the Larne Line tracks.
-It closed to passengers in 1977 when NIR services were cut back.
+The station sat near the viaducts at the junction of the Belfast-Larne railway line and Belfast-Derry railway line, but only had platforms on the line to Larne.
+The station originally opened in 1925.
+It closed in 1932 while construction work was underway on Bleach Green junction and reopened in 1934 on a new site.
+The station finally closed on 8 May 1977.
 Today, owing to later development work and track relaying, little trace of the station remains aside from space in the trackside vegetation where the platforms once were.